 Company car tax is currently based a percentage of the list price of the car (determined by the CO2 emissions).
 Of course, where electric cars have no CO2 emissions, there’s a separate set of rules.

-From April 2020 employees have been taxed at 0% on their fully electric company cars and this will last until 5 April 2021.
-The Treasury has announced that the following two years will see an increase of 1% on the previous year.
-These rates of 1% & 2% for tax years 2021/22 & 2022/23 respectively are significantly lower than those applied to conventional fuel cars, which can be up to 37% of the value of the car, each year.
+Until 5 April 2021 employees had been taxed at 0% on their fully electric company cars.
+For the tax year 2021/22 the rate has now increased to 1% and for tax year 2022/23 the Treasury has announced that it will be 2% These rates of 1% & 2% are significantly lower than those applied to conventional fuel cars, which can be up to 37% of the value of the car, each year.

 The BIK is a taxable benefit for the individual and tax will be payable on this amount at the appropriate rate, depending on which tax bracket they fall in to.